danphillips-ca/danphillips-ca.github.io/all_collections/_pages/vita.md

 * Lead for Promotions and Statistics teams.
 * Member of Web and Systems teams.
-* ILS migration coordination from Alma to Insignia ILS.
+* Coordinator for Alma to Insignia ILS migration.

 ### Mount Saint Vincent University